steemit/steem/doc/mira.md

 # Basic MIRA configuration

 MIRA has many options that allow the user to improve performance.
-For most use cases the default options will be sufficient.
+For most use cases, the default options will be sufficient.
 However, one consideration when configuring MIRA is resource limiting.

 MIRA uses a multi-tiered architecture for retrieving and storing data from its databases.
 Each blockchain index is considered its own distinct database.
 At a very high level, the tiers can be thought of as follows: